adriaan-vd-graaf/mrlink2/README.md

 MR-link-2 is a _cis_ MR method that is pleiotropy robust.
 Inference with MR-link-2 requires **pre-harmonized** summary statistics of an exposure and an outcome, and a genotype reference file.

-Please keep an eye on this space for our paper where we validate MR-link-2 on an extensive set of validation datasets.
-The main benefit of MR-link-2 is that it has lower false positive rates than other _cis_ MR methods, while retaining similar or better discriminative ability.
+We have validated this method in 3 different real-world datasets of causality.

+Please find details of our validations and more information of the method in our [preprint](https://www.medrxiv.org/content/10.1101/2024.01.22.24301400v1).

 ### Requirements
 MR-link-2 has been tested on macOS X and Linux combined with Python 3.9, 3.10 and 3.11.